Rockhounding in Bancroft

 Recognizing a skarn allows you to follow its “onion shell” zoning outward—sometimes leading to unexpected and valuable minerals, including gold.

-What Practical Skills Matter Most in the Field?
+What Practical Skills Matter Most for Crystal Hunting?

 There is no substitute for hands-on mineral identification.